Galsor/KBNPathfinder/README.md

 ### Penalize nodes with not enough neighbors

 It might happen that a node is not providing enough node to pursue the algorithm.
 This does not reflect

+### Introduce Node types or categories

+Some route are expected to be a balanced mix of node visits (ex: 2 restaurants, 1 museum & 1 hotel).
+The Algorithm should be able to help with this constaint